This post has been updated with fresh links and new content. 🙂

-In theory, when someone answers “Yes” to the question you’re asking, they’re building up more momentum to help them push through the conversion, so when the second step pops up, they’re more likely to enter their email address into the blank box, than if you just shoved the blank box in their face from the get-go.
+In theory, when someone answers “Yes” to the question you’re asking,they’re building momentum to push through to the conversion.
+When the second step pops up, they’re more likely to enter their email address into the box than if you just shoved the blank box in their face from the get-go.

-Even the people at LeadPages, who specialized in optimizing conversions, were able to bank a 60% conversion increase when they employed a two-step popup over the traditional single-step one.
+Even the people at LeadPages, who specialize in optimizing conversions, were able to boost conversions by 60% when they employed a two-step popup over the traditional single-step one.

 This isn’t so much a tip exclusive to exit popups as it is for copywriting in general.

-But if you want your exit popup to work for you, this is no time to be using generic language and generalized promises.
+But if you want your exit popup to work for you, this is no time for generic language and vague promises.

-While offering an ebook download to help your readers get more traffic might work, an ebook offering advice to help them get 15,000 new visitors within a 50-day time frame will be much more effective.
+Offering an eBook download to help your readers get more traffic might work.
+But an eBook offering advice to help them get 15,000 new visitors in a 50-day time frame will be much more effective.

 Here is a Welcome Mat that popped up as soon as I visited Pushing Social’s website.
 Of course, it is important to start a business blog the right way, but I’m a little unsure of what they mean… the backend setup?
 The content strategy?
 Generating traffic to my first posts?

-And though this is only a dummy popup from Designrazzi, the headline does a great job in delivering a specific promise, not just a generic one.
+And though this is only a dummy popup from Designrazzi, the headline does a great job by delivering a specific promise.